AndreaGallini/tailwind_for_django/tailwind_for_django/README.md

 # Tailwind for Django

-Una libreria Django per configurare Tailwind CSS nel tuo progetto.
+A Django library for configuring Tailwind CSS in your project.

 ## Installazione